John Singleton: Death

 On April 17, 2019, Singleton suffered a stroke and was placed under intensive care.
 He reportedly began to experience weakness in his legs after returning to the United States from a trip to Costa Rica.
 On April 25, it was reported that he was in a coma, but his daughter stated otherwise.
 On April 28, Singleton was removed from life support and he died at the age of 51 at Cedars-Sinai Medical Center.

 Dozens of actors and musicians paid tribute to him.
 American rapper and actor Ice Cube, who worked with Singleton in Boyz n the Hood and Higher Learning, said: "There are no words to express how sad I am to lose my brother, friend & mentor.
-He loved [to] bring the black experience to the world."
-Cuba Gooding Jr., who was given his first major role by Singleton in Boyz n the Hood, paid tribute to his late friend by singing "One Day More" from Les Misérables, a favorite song of Singleton.
+He loved to bring the black experience to the world."

 A private funeral was held on May 6, 2019, in Los Angeles, and Singleton was buried at Forest Lawn Memorial Park, Hollywood Hills.
 The official cause of death was acute ischemic stroke, intracerebral hemorrhage, and hypertension.